kingsor/HugoEdoDev/content/english/post/2014-12-18-the-handstand-theory.md

 ---
-date: "2014-12-18T00:00:00Z"
+date: "2014-12-18"
-description: 'There are two ways to fall out of a handstand: down the way I came up or over the top into the unknown.'
+summary: 'There are two ways to fall out of a handstand: down the way I came up or over the top into the unknown.'
+categories:
+- developer
+- manager
 tags:
 - lifestyle
 - note-to-self